 Knee Protection: Prevent puncture and blunt force impact wounds to the knees.
 Minimum requirements: Full frontal knee coverage of the patella.
 The thicker the foam, the better the impact energy absorption will be.
 Protection may be worn over a skaters outfit (for competitive skating).
 Inside is acceptable if not competing.
 However, it must be noted, that built in knee padding made available in various skins suits is not sufficient enough and separate knee pads most be worn.
 For Learn to Skate, although skaters can wear the hard shell knee pads, it is much better for impact energy absorption if they wear a foam style knee pad.
 Speed skating knee pads or volleyball knee pads are sufficient.

-Ankle Tubes: To prevent cuts & puncture wounds of the Achilles tendon from blades during the thrust phase of the stride or accidental collisions.
+Ankle Socks: To prevent cuts & puncture wounds of the Achilles tendon from blades during the thrust phase of the stride or accidental collisions.
 Must be made of Kevlar or Dyneema and must be worn on both legs, from the tops of the boots to 10 cm over the tops of the boots.
 The longer the length coverage, the more area protected.

 Shin Protection: To prevent cuts & puncture wounds along the shin from a skate blade as well as protection from contact with blunt objects.
 These are a mandatory item for all speed skating levels.
 They must be made of a hard plastic or built-in cut resistant material with some impact energy absorption.
 Full frontal shin coverage is from within 2.5 cm of the top of the boot to within 2.5 cm of the bottom of the knee.
 The protection maybe worn over or under a skater’s skin suit or it can be integrated in the skin suit itself.